Omibuddy/Advanced-Financial-Forecasting/README.md

 ---
 ## 📌 Overview
 This README covers the setup and implementation of the **data ingestion and ETL pipeline** for the financial forecasting system.
-By the end of Week 1, you'll have a working pipeline that:
+1, working pipeline:
 1. Fetches high-frequency financial data from an API (e.g., Alpha Vantage).
 2. Cleans and transforms the data.
 3. Stores it in a PostgreSQL database with TimescaleDB for time-series optimization.